 The CSUN Emergency Management department wants to assist all CSUN community members prepare as best as they can for disasters and other emergencies.
 We offer customized training presentations to student, faculty, staff and affiliated community members upon request.
-For more information or to arrange a training session, please contact Jenny Novak, Emergency Preparedness Manager.
+For more information or to arrange a training session, please contact the Emergency Preparedness Manager at (818) 677-5973.

 Some of our Training Sessions include:

 New Employee Orientation — What do new employees need to know about the Department of Police Services and Emergency Preparedness and how CSUN is prepared?